web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 // OR

-//supply a WebSocket provider by constructing a new WebSocketProvider
+// supply a WebSocket provider by constructing a new WebSocketProvider
-//highlight-next-line
+// highlight-next-line
 const web3_2 = new Web3(new WebSocketProvider('wss://mainnet.infura.io/ws/v3/YOUR_INFURA_ID'));

 await web3.eth.getBlockNumber();